Vera-com/african-kitchen/README.md

 **Issue**: Form input values were appearing in the thankyou.html page URL.
 **Fix**: Added a script to remove query parameters on load (`window.history.replaceState`).

+#### Missing Images on GitHub Pages

+During final testing and deployment, 3 of the 10 images (afang-soup, amala&ewedu, nigerian-stewed-chicken) in the image carousel were not loading on GitHub Pages, even though they appeared correctly in my local environment.
+This was caused by case sensitivity in file paths, which GitHub strictly enforces.

+Due to limited time before submission and to ensure a clean and responsive user experience, I decided to remove the 3 problematic images.
+The carousel still functions smoothly with the remaining 7 images.
+This decision was made to prioritize functionality and was documented clearly in the project.
+If the need for it arises again i'll gladly complete it.